stronnag/mwptools/docs/manual/docs/mwp-los-tool.md

 * Bing Elevations (BE) limits a single query to 1024 points, the data is 30m grid (best case).
 BE is actually more generous than most online sources.
 * The mwp uses the lesser of (mission length / 30) (metres) or 1024 points.

-Please be aware of these accuracy / fidelity issues when evaluating the results on any elevation analysis.
+Please be aware of these accuracy / fidelity issues when evaluating the results of any elevation analysis.

 ## Invocation